openshift/runbooks/alerts/etcdHighFsyncDurations.md

 ## Diagnosis

-This could be result of slow disk posibbly due to fragmented state in etcd or simply due to slow disk.
+This could be result of slow disk possibly due to fragmented state in etcd or simply due to slow disk.

 ### Slow disk